Carcant Wind Farm Community Benefit Fund (Moorfoot)

 The Carcant Wind Farm Community Fund (Moorfoot) supports community projects benefiting those living in the Moorfoot Community Council area in Midlothian.
-The fund is provided by Greencoat UK Wind, the owners of the nearby Carcant Wind Farm.
+The fund is provided by Shroders Greencoat, the owners of the nearby Carcant Wind Farm.

 The fund originally opened in 2010; Foundation Scotland began administering it again in 2019.
 An annual amount of £4,200, inflation-adjusted, will be paid into the fund each year for the wind farm's operating life, which is expected to be 25 years.

 Grant size: £250 - £1,500

 The fund provides grants to support charitable activities that:

 - Enhance quality of life for local residents.

 - Contribute to vibrant, healthy, successful and sustainable communities.

 - Promote community spirit and encourage community activity.